 - What's Your Strategy for Keeping Your Job?

 - You may not have decided to job search currently, but you’d be open to the right opening, given the opportunity.
-Take a look at Job Search Guide Alison Doyle’s recommendations about how to make yourself visible online as a passive candidate for jobs.
+Take a look at Job Search Expert Alison Doyle’s recommendations about how to make yourself visible online as a passive candidate for jobs.

 - Decided to job search?
 Use these stealth job search methods, when you'd prefer that your current employer not know that you are conducting a job search.